Two Mental Toughness Skills that NO ONE Talks About

 The toughest part is that they just REFUSE to change.
 Sure, they may dabble in the realm of improvement but they revert right back to their old ways under pressure or duress.

-Stubborn is a key to mental toughness, but by itself can easily fade into insanity, doing the same thing over and over and expecting a different result.
+Stubborn is part of the mental toughness skills, but by itself can easily fade into insanity, doing the same thing over and over and expecting a different result.
 Stubborn MUST be balanced with being coachable.

 I first met coach Chuck Pagano at the NFL combine.
 After introducing myself, the next thing out of his mouth was a question; he asked, “what do you emphasize with your athletes?”
 I had my answer and we chatted about it.
 I think it was a good answer, I’m not sure.